Day of the Dead Tour in San Andres Míxquic From Mexico City

 Description

 We begin our journey from Mexico City and head straight to Mixquic, one of the original villages of the Tláhuac area.
 Upon arrival, we’ll explore the town’s decorated streets and learn about the pre-Hispanic roots of the Day of the Dead.
-A local guide will share insights into the symbolism of the colorful skulls, marigolds, candles, and the altars (ofrendas) set up to honor deceased loved ones.
+A guide will share insights into the symbolism of the colorful skulls, marigolds, candles, and the altars (ofrendas) set up to honor deceased loved ones.

 You’ll visit the local cemetery where families gather to clean and decorate graves, light candles, and spend time in remembrance.
 Our small group size allows for a more respectful and immersive experience, and by returning earlier, we ensure a comfortable and well-paced day without delays.